Eremurus - Foxtail Lily: Planting and Growing

 • Height up to 3 m

-• Exposure full sun
+• Exposure sun

 • Hardiness -15°C

-The genus Eremurus belongs to the Liliaceae family (formerly classified in the Asphodelaceae) and comprises around sixty species.
+The genus Eremurus belongs to the Liliaceae family (formerly classified in the Asphodelaceae) and includes around sixty species.
 Among these, we can mention Eremurus robustus, the tallest with pale pink flower spikes, Eremurus himalaicus, native to the Himalayas with pure white flowers, Eremurus bungeï (syn: Eremurus stenophyllus), smaller with bright yellow flowers, Eremurus aitchisonii (syn: Eremurus elwesii), an Afghan species with light pink flowers, Eremurus olgae, with white flowers tinged with pink and fragrant, and Eremurus spectabilis, a foxtail lily with yellow flowers found from Turkey to Pakistan.
 In addition to the botanical species, many horticultural cultivars have been developed.

 Eremurus, foxtail lily, Cleopatra's needle